by Stacy Francis, CFP®, CDFA

 Determine the total amount you can spend and don’t go over budget.
 Track what you have spent by keeping a tally of your purchases in your purse.

 Simplify gift giving.
 Ask people what they want and need.
 You'll be able to choose more wisely from their lists than your perceptions of what they want.
-Encourage family to create a wish list on popular Internet websites such as Amazon or Barnes & Nobles.
+Encourage family to create a wish list on popular Internet websites such as Amazon.

 Give your family a gift everyone can enjoy, such as a museum or aquarium yearly pass.